Arrow Video FrightFest 2018: He’s Out There (2018)

 Put another way, He’s Out There swings between A Tale of Two Sisters (2003), Friday the 13th (1980) and The Babadook (2014), as a grotesquely masked slasher (Ryan McDonald) menaces two young siblings by a lake, himself inspired by – and altering – the contents of a picturebook.
 Certainly there is something fairytale-like about the killer’s modus operandi, whether it is the mythic red threads that he leaves to guide his prey through the labyrinthine forest, the tea parties he sets up in imitation of Alice’s Adventures in Wonderland, or his love of dolls and mannequins – all suggestive of someone whose development is so arrested that his mental age is much the same as that of his young quarry.

-The tender years of Maddie and Laura, and their entirely realistic teary terror before their giggling pursuer, make their ordeal particularly harrowing.
+The tender years of Maddie and Kayla, and their entirely realistic teary terror before their giggling pursuer, make their ordeal particularly harrowing.
 For the horror here derives not from easy jump scares, but from an all too believable sense of hopelessness, as Laura and her daughters do everything that they can in a rapidly evolving and increasingly impossible position that few would be equipped to handle.
 There are hints at a deeper psychological subtext here.
 At the beginning Maddie has defaced her doll with a marker pen into a ‘baby zombie’ (“She’s gonna eat you!”, she tells Kayla), and there are also implied cracks (if little more) in Laura and Shawn’s marriage – all little details that perhaps allude to a darkness already hidden in this family before they meet its living, breathing manifestation, ‘out there’ rather than merely internalised.
 By the end, though, the film offers more conventional kinds of nightmarish hide-and-seek and slash-and-dash, and keeps us guessing who, if anyone, will be its final girls.

 Strap: Quinn Lasher’s debut pits a vacationing mother and her young daughters against an infantilised maniac in a mask.